Go Back Email Link

 Chocolate Fudge Protein Cheesecake

-A rich, no-bake chocolate fudge protein cheesecake made in a 9x5 loaf pan with a chocolate cookie crust, triple-chocolate filling, and 14-20g protein per slice.
+A rich, no-bake chocolate fudge protein cheesecake made in a 8x4 or 9x5 loaf pan with a chocolate cookie crust, triple-chocolate filling, and 14-20g protein per slice.
 Choose between Greek yogurt or cottage cheese for the base.

 Prep Time15 minutes